gabetero/projecto_final_Cipher_Helper/README.md

 ## Ceasar Cipher
 The Caesar cipher is a shift cipher, usually presented with a shift key of value 3.

-## Polymorphic Cipher
+## Rail Fence Cipher
-In polymorphic encryption, the algorithm, the encryption/decryption pair, changes each time it is used.
+The rail fence cipher (also called a zigzag cipher) is a form of transposition cipher.
+It derives its name from the way in which it is encoded.